Advising Resources for Juniors

 Graduate and Professional School Applications: Pre-Health, Pre-Law, and other Graduate School Resources can be found at the Center for Purposeful Work.

-Purposeful Work – Industries, Internships, and Interviews: As juniors continue to engage with Purposeful Work activities, dive into industry exploration, and expand their networks (particularly through Bates Bridge and LinkedIn), they should take advantage of support from the Center for Purposeful Work in terms of assessments, industry research, resume and cover letter writing, and interview preparation.
+Purposeful Work – Industries, Internships, and Interviews: As juniors continue to engage with Purposeful Work activities, dive into industry exploration, and expand their networks (particularly through LinkedIn), they should take advantage of support from the Center for Purposeful Work in terms of assessments, industry research, resume and cover letter writing, and interview preparation.
 Purposeful Work summer internships/funding and mini-grant funding, along with employer information sessions and graduate school advising, should also be on the radar of juniors.
 We invite students to make an appointment with one of our professional advisors here via Handshake to learn more about how Purposeful Work opportunities can advance their personal and professional goals, especially as they start to consider life beyond Bates.